famendola1/aoc2023/README.md

 ## Stats

-Number of answers correct on first submission: 20/29 (69%)
+Number of answers correct on first submission: 22/31 (71%)

+Percentage would be higher if I realized I could use the sample to test my solution before trying it on my input sooner :/

 Highest finish for first half: -